-The Karplus-Strong Algortihm
+The Karplus-Strong Algorithm

 In 1983, Alex Strong and Kevin Karplus published a simple but effective algorithm for synthesizing the sound of a plucked string.